S3BASTI3N/DomoticaInterface/readme.md

 ##### Edit mode

-- The user should be able to view all switch-light combinations in a single list and in a per room view.
+- The user should be able to view all switch-light combinations in a single list.

 - The user should be able to add, edit and remove switch-light combinations.